Question, Persuade, Refer

 Step up.
 Help someone.
 Participate in a training session!

 Research suggests early detection of mental health issues results in increased prognosis for recovery and early intervention can be critical.
-The Rice Counseling Center now offers "Question, Persuade and Refer (QPR)" a nationally-recognized suicide prevention program.
+The Rice Counseling Center and Student Wellbeing Office now offers "Question, Persuade and Refer (QPR)" a nationally recognized suicide prevention program.

 Much like CPR, QPR is designed as an easy to learn intervention and can be applied by anyone, including people outside of mental health professions.
 QPR is a behavioral intervention that focuses on helping a distressed student access appropriate professional help.
 It is intended to teach front-line individuals or “gatekeepers” on how to recognize the warning signs of suicide, including verbal, behavioral, and situational clues.

 Time and date:

 February 23: 3 PM - 4 PM, Gibbs Recreation and Wellness Center Classroom 160A

 April 6: 2 PM - 3 PM, Gibbs Recreation and Wellness Center Classroom 160A